-Green Gulch Farm Zen Center, also known as Green Dragon Temple, is set in a eucalyptus-wooded valley just north of San Francisco, opening up onto Muir Beach and the magnificent expanse of the Pacific.
+Green Gulch Farm Zen Center is set in a eucalyptus-wooded valley just north of San Francisco, opening up onto Muir Beach and the magnificent expanse of the Pacific.
 This is a Buddhist practice center in the Japanese Soto Zen tradition, offering training in Zen meditation aimed to awaken and support the spirit of kindness, through the traditional seated, silent variety.
 Those who are interested in intensive meditation practice can stay long term, working in the community for months at a time.
-Shorter term stays involving daily meditation sessions, seminars and tea ceremonies are also available.
-The 115-acre property includes a guest house and private cabin as well as several meditation and seminar spaces, a working organic farm and garden.
+Shorter-term stays involving daily meditation sessions, seminars and tea ceremonies are also available.
+The 115-acre property includes a guest house and private cabin as well as several meditation and seminar spaces, a working organic farm and a garden.

 Starting on the first day of every month, this forest refuge offers 10-day meditation retreats.
 Wat Suan Mokkh has been inviting guests to learn more about Dharma and meditation for several decades now.
 Thanks to the generous donations of supplies and time, mainly by locals, the open-air meditation halls in the beautifully manicured grounds of the monastery provide an ideal refuge for newcomers as well as serious practitioners.
 It’s designed for anyone who is seeking to achieve compassion, peace and an ability to approach destructive emotions in a new and healthy way.
 The conditions are rugged and simple, exemplifying the term, “Live plainly, aim high.”
 You’ll have to turn in your cell phone at registration and sleep on a bed made up of a straw mat and wooden pillow.
 Wake up is at 4 a.m.

 Simple Peace, located in the ancient Umbrian city of Assisi, offers nurturing meditation retreats focused on helping participants connect to peace, beauty and love that emanates from inner stillness.
 The center sits in the rolling hills overlooking acres of olive groves.
-Husband and wife team, Bruce and Ruth Davis, lead the weeklong, largely silent meditation retreats where participants of all religious faiths are welcomed.
+The weeklong, largely silent meditation retreats welcome participants of all religious faiths.
 Modest bedrooms are available in a renovated historic Assisi monastery for retreat participants.
 Each room includes a private bathroom, and all share a verdant garden and terrace with valley views.

 The Dalai Lama gives teachings throughout the year at various times and in a variety of places.
 When he teaches in India, where he sought refuge after fleeing his native Tibet, his talks are open to the public and typically free.
 Eleven Directions bridges the gap between the Nobel Peace Prize winner’s talks and negotiating a week in Dharamsala, the center of the Tibetan community in exile.
 His tour in Dharamsala is meant for those who want to connect with and discuss Tibetan culture and practices.
 A week is typically spent attending teachings, keeping a mindfulness practice, taking walks in a Rhododendron forest, engaging in discussions and getting exposure to Tibetan culture.
 Accommodation options include living in a guesthouse run by His Holiness’ brother and sister-in-law, or the home of a local Maharaja.

-A retreat at IMS, located on a wooded 200-acre property in a grand old mansion in central Massachusetts, provides guidance and instruction in Vipassana (insight) and loving kindness meditation.
+A retreat at Insight Meditation Society (IMS), located on a wooded 200-acre property in a grand old mansion in central Massachusetts, provides guidance and instruction in Vipassana (insight) and loving-kindness meditation.
 The center has been offering a variety of courses and retreats, ranging from a weekend to several months, for nearly four decades.
-Practice involves a combination of seated and walking meditation, all of it in silence.
+The practice involves a combination of seated and walking meditation, all of it in silence.
 The main campus includes dining and lodging facilities, with accommodations provided in sparsely furnished single and small double rooms.